awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-amazon-linux-ami.md

    ....
    ```

-1. After you complete the installation, test and optimize the security of your server as described in [Step 3: Test and Harden the Security Configuration](SSL-on-amazon-linux-2.md#ssl_test)\.
+1. After you complete the installation, test and optimize the security of your server as described in [Step 3: Test and harden the security configuration](SSL-on-amazon-linux-2.md#ssl_test)\.

 Certbot is designed to become an invisible, error\-resistant part of your server system\.
 By default, it generates host certificates with a short, 90\-day expiration time\.
 If you have not previously configured your system to call the command automatically, you must re\-run the certbot command manually\.
 This procedure shows how to automate Certbot by setting up a cron job\.<a name="automate-certbot-alami"></a>